RNIB BookshareRNIB BookshareWhat is Assistive Technology?

 The Library has a number of different style portable loops available for use in the Library.
 The Library helpdesk is fitted with a hearing loop.

 If you are considering staying on campus in the Halls of Residence you will be allocated in a room with a flashing light and vibro pillow fire alerter.

 Assistive Technology and Disabled Student Allowances (DSAs)

 Assistive technology software and hardware (such as voice recorder) are often recommended by needs assessors when preparing reports for submission to Student Finance England if you apply for DSA.
 You may be awarded DSA funding to pay for assistive technology and training.
 This is assessed on an individual basis.

-Students can use the digital dictaphone to record lectures, assignments and research information.
-Disability Services have a number of dictaphones which may be borrowed on a short term basis.
+Students can use digital recorders to record lectures as a reasonable adjustment on disability grounds.
+Disability Services have a small number of digital recorders which may be borrowed on a short term basis.